 Sailors on other ships, dock and factory workers, military personnel and residents, including children on the way to school, had gathered initially to watch the amazing sight of the blazing ship, unsuspecting of the imminent catastrophe.
 The sudden, massive and deafening fireball flattened a 1.5 square-mile area, killing approximately 2,000 people and injuring 9,000.
 Twenty-five thousand were left without shelter.
 Debris was scattered over three miles away, and windows shattered up to 60 miles away, blinding many.

 Most cities are divided between class and race, and Halifax, with a population at the time of about 60,000, was no different.
 The north end of the city, where factories and businesses dominated the landscape, was leveled.
-Many neighborhoods were destroyed, including Africville, where American blacks had long settled, including some who had escaped slavery during the War of 1812.
+Many neighborhoods were destroyed.
+Africville, where American blacks had long settled, including some who had escaped slavery during the War of 1812, was considerably damaged but not destroyed*.
 The dock and rail yards and the working-class community of Richmond, where once stood the Acadia Sugar Refinery and the Richmond Printing Company, were obliterated.
 But no part of Halifax escaped without damage.